Tune Search

 Titles ? given to this tune in the sources listed below (plus notes of mine about this tune):

-Boys of Tandragee, The / Boys of Tandragee / The Boys of Tandernagee / The Rollicking Boys Around Tandragee / The Rollicking Boys around Tandaragee / The Rollicking Boys of Tandragee / Pat Burke's / Burke's Jig / Paddy McFadden / Over the Hills / Old Trad Jig (1st in set Hennessey's on Arc 1; as E Minor Jig on Dnu 1; for 1st figure of Taille Mhara Jig Set on MISD 7, although incomplete) (also in D, also as song) (compare setting in D Mixolydian #3289; compare 1st part with 1st part of Over the Hills #1490 and with 1st part of Tandragee #6295)
+Boys of Tandragee, The / Boys of Tandragee / The Boys of Tandernagee / The Rollicking Boys Around Tandragee / The Rollicking Boys around Tandaragee / The Rollicking Boys of Tandragee / Boys Of Tranderagee / Buachaillí Thóin re Gaoith / Pat Burke's / Burke's Jig / Paddy McFadden / Paddy Mc Fadden / Over the Hills / Old Trad Jig (1st in set Hennessey's on Arc 1; for 1st figure of Taille Mhara Jig Set on MISD 7, although incomplete; 1st in set Jackie Dalys Jigs on KHys 1; 1st in set The Boys of Tandragee on Nms 2) (also in D or A, also as song) (setting on LeChle included here has a significantly divergent 2nd part; compare setting in D Mixolydian #3289; compare 1st part with 1st parts of Over the Hills #1490, Tandragee #6295, #8180, and march Shanghai #8412)

 Here are all recordings of this tune considering only the indexed recordings.
 I have discovered by careful listening that these sources are in fact musically the same tune, regardless of the tune titles they use, key changes, retuning, etc.